dlr-pa/climaccf/docs/index.rst

 Introduction
 ------------
 **About:** The Python Library EnVLiB is a software package developed by UC3M and DLR.
 The main idea of EnVLiB is to provide an open-source, easy-to-use, and flexible software tool that efficiently calculates the spatial and temporal resolved climate impact of aviation emissions by using algorithmic climate change functions (aCCFs).
-Both individual aCCFs of water vapour, NOx-induced ozone and methane, and contrail-cirrus and also merged non-CO2 aCCFs that combine the individual aCCFs can be calculated.
+The individual aCCFs of water vapour, NOx-induced ozone and methane, and contrail-cirrus and also merged non-CO2 aCCFs that combine the individual aCCFs can be calculated.

-**License:** EnVLib is released under XXX Licence.
+**License:** EnVLiB is released under GNU General Public License Licence (Version 3).
 Citation of the EnVLiB connected software documentation paper is kindly requested upon use, with software DOI for EnVLiB (doi:XXX) and version number:

-**Citation info:** Dietmüller, S. Matthes, S., Dahlmann, K., Yamashita, H., Simorgh, A., Soler, M., Linke, F., Lührs, B., Meuser, M., Weder, C., Yin, F., Castino, F., Gerw, V. (2022): A python library for computing individual and merged non-CO2 algorithmic climate change functions, GMD.
+**Citation info:** Dietmüller, S. Matthes, S., Dahlmann, K., Yamashita, H., Soler, M., Simorgh, A., Linke, F., Lührs, B., Mendiguchia Meuser, M. , Weder, C., Yin, F., Castino, F., Gerwe, V. (2022): A python library for computing individual and merged non-CO2 algorithmic climate change functions, GMD.

-**Support:** XXX
+**Support:** Support of all general technical questions on EnVLiB, i.e. installation, application and development will be provided by Abolfazl Simorgh (abolfazl.simorgh@uc3m.es), Simone Dietmüller (Simone.Dietmueller@dlr.de), and Hiroshi Yamashita (Hiroshi.Yamashita@dlr.de).

+**Core developer team:** Abolfazl Simorgh (UM3M), Simone Dietmüller (DLR), Hiroshi Yamashita (DLR), Manuel Soler (UC3M), Sigrun Matthes (DLR)

 Getting started:
 ----------------